mariangace/mariangace/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a currency exchange platform as a Frontend Developer and starting as a Backend Development.
+- 🔭 I’m currently working on a currency exchange platform as a Frontend Developer and starting as a Backend Developer.
-- 🌱 I’m currently learning to create video games with Vanilla Js, p5.j, Testing ReactJs apps with Enzyme and Jest.
+- 🌱 I’m currently learning creative coding with Vanilla Js, p5.js, and improving my skills as testing ReactJs apps with Enzyme and Jest.
-- 👯 I’m looking to collaborate on open source projects and webapps.
+- 👯 I’m looking to collaborate on open source projects, webapps and startups.
 - 📫 How to reach me: write to mariangace@gmail.com